Making Nerves Impervious to Migraines & Headaches

 That’s because if there’s an issue left, it could result in migraines or headaches.
 It's also why we have to be very thorough with this (on a per-patient basis).

-That way, we can help those with migraines or headaches reach the relief they’ve been looking for.
+That way, we can help those with migraines or headaches (and, often, neuralgia and radiculopathy cases) reach the relief they’ve been looking for.

 In my experience, the symptoms & pains can then finally stay gone in nearly all cases without the “overflow” into symptoms/pain signals: